ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     Oddly enough, it only offers the options shown in the screenshot above.
 In case of doubt, just stick with the default `United States - en_US.UTF-8` option.

-7. Next, you'll have to choose the keyboard configuration that suits you better:
+7. Next, you'll have to choose your preferred keyboard configuration:

     ![Configuring the keyboard](images/g020/debian_vm_install_os_installer_configuring_keyboard.webp "Configuring the keyboard")